JPvRiel/docker-rsyslog/README.md

 Note, as outputs can be simultaneously enabled, resource usage stacks up for both memory and storage use.
 If Kafka, Syslog and JSON are all enabled, then shared options like `rsyslog_om_action_maxDiskSpace` multiply, e.g. 3 x 1GB = 3GB storage overall.

 Check the [`Dockerfile`](Dockerfile) for various `rsyslog_om_*` related env vars that are general tunabes related to the output queues.

+Also see the "RSyslog action queues" section in [README_related.md](README_related.md) which compares the RSyslog defaults to what is applied as a "customised" default for use in a lightweight forwarding container assuming a modest amount of memory and 4 CPU cores.

 #### Kafka output